3 Ways to Elevate Your Nonprofit Marketing Strategy

 The first step to leveraging word-of-mouth marketing is ensuring your nonprofit fulfills its mission and creates an environment where donors feel appreciated and inspired.
 After all, a supporter is most likely to recommend an organization they had a positive experience with to a friend.

-• Encouraging interaction online.
+• Encourage interaction online.
 Social media lets you access your supporters’ online networks whenever they engage with your content.
-Give supporters opportunities to interact with you online like encouraging volunteers to take photos of themselves in action and tag your social media accounts when they post online.
-Also, if someone comments on one of your posts, be sure to respond back by answering their question, thanking them for sharing their thoughts, or otherwise acknowledging their support.
+Give supporters opportunities to interact with you online, like encouraging volunteers to take photos of themselves in action and tag your social media accounts when they post online.
+Also, if someone comments on one of your posts, be sure to respond by answering their question, thanking them for sharing their thoughts, or otherwise acknowledging their support.

-• Hosting peer-to-peer campaigns.
+• Host peer-to-peer campaigns.
 Peer-to-peer campaigns have your supporters fundraise on your behalf to their friends and family.
 To launch a peer-to-peer campaign, encourage a few excited supporters to volunteer to fundraise and help them create personal donation pages.
-These pages will be customized by each supporter, allowing them to share their personal connection to your nonprofit.
-Then, when their family and friends donate, they’ll feel like they’re making a contribution to their loved one while also learning more about your cause.
+These pages can be customized by each supporter, allowing them to share their personal connection to your nonprofit.
+Then, when their family and friends donate, they’ll feel like they’re contributing to their loved ones while also learning more about your cause.

-• Partnering with other organizations.
-In addition to reaching supporters online, you can leverage your local community by working with other organizations.
+• Partner with other organizations.
+Leverage your local community by working with other organizations.
 This might be another nonprofit you partner with to complete a project or a business that agrees to sponsor one of your events.
-These partnerships help spread word of your nonprofit further in your community, cementing a positive local reputation for your organization.
+These partnerships help spread awareness of your nonprofit’s cause in your community, cementing a positive local reputation for your organization.

 Whenever your supporters recommend your nonprofit or spread awareness about your cause, be sure to thank them for their efforts.
 Doing so will help them know they’re making a difference and feel appreciated, increasing the chances they’ll continue to promote your nonprofit in the future.